uoa-compsci399-s2-2023/capstone-project-team-34-code-critters/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-%23FFCA28?logo=firebase&logoColor=black)](https://firebase.google.com/)

-## Python version

-This Application was last tested in Python version 3.11.1

 ## Installation
 Go to releases and install the latest version of the application for your operating system.<br>
 There are two versions of the application.